Evangelicalism: 20th century

 Each of these characteristics took concrete shape by the mid-1950s.
 In 1947 Carl F. H. Henry's book The Uneasy Conscience of Fundamentalism called on evangelicals to engage in addressing social concerns:

 In the same year Fuller Theological Seminary was established with Ockenga as its president and Henry as the head of its theology department.

 The strongest impetus, however, was the development of the work of Billy Graham.
+In 1951, with producer Dick Ross, he founded the film production company World Wide Pictures.
 Graham had begun his career with the support of McIntire and fellow conservatives Bob Jones Sr. and John R. Rice.
 However, in broadening the reach of his London crusade of 1954, he accepted the support of denominations that those men disapproved of.
 When he went even further in his 1957 New York crusade, conservatives strongly condemned him and withdrew their support.
 According to William Martin:

 A fourth development—the founding of Christianity Today (CT) with Henry as its first editor—was strategic in giving neo-evangelicals a platform to promote their views and in positioning them between the fundamentalists and modernists.
 In a letter to Harold Lindsell, Graham said that CT would:

 The postwar period also saw growth of the ecumenical movement and the founding of the World Council of Churches, which the Evangelical community generally regarded with suspicion.

 In the United Kingdom, John Stott (1921–2011) and Martyn Lloyd-Jones (1899–1981) emerged as key leaders in Evangelical Christianity.

 The charismatic movement began in the 1960s and resulted in the introduction of Pentecostal theology and practice into many mainline denominations.
 New charismatic groups such as the Association of Vineyard Churches and Newfrontiers trace their roots to this period (see also British New Church Movement).

 The closing years of the 20th century saw controversial postmodern influences entering some parts of Evangelicalism, particularly with the emerging church movement.
 Also controversial is the relationship between spiritualism and contemporary military metaphors and practices animating many branches of Christianity but especially relevant in the sphere of Evangelicalism.
 Spiritual warfare is the latest iteration in a long-standing partnership between religious organization and militarization, two spheres that are rarely considered together, although aggressive forms of prayer have long been used to further the aims of expanding Evangelical influence.
 Major moments of increased political militarization have occurred concurrently with the growth of prominence of militaristic imagery in evangelical communities.
 This paradigmatic language, paired with an increasing reliance on sociological and academic research to bolster militarized sensibility, serves to illustrate the violent ethos that effectively underscores militarized forms of evangelical prayer.

-21st century

-In Nigeria, evangelical megachurches, such as Redeemed Christian Church of God and Living Faith Church Worldwide, have built autonomous cities with houses, supermarkets, banks, universities, and power plants.